model-checking/kani/docs/src/conventions.md

 ### Compilation errors

 Make sure to add user-friendly errors for constructs that we can't handle.
-For example, Kani cannot handle panic unwind strategy, and it will fail compilation if the crate uses this configuration.
+For example, Kani cannot handle the panic unwind strategy, and it will fail compilation if the crate uses this configuration.

 ### Internal compiler errors